mecid/mecid.github.io/_posts/2019-06-26-animations-in-swiftui.md

 }
 ```

 In the code sample above, we achieve the same animation by simply adding animation modifier.
 We use *easeInOut* animation, but you can pass custom animation properties.
+The second parameter is the equatable value that SwiftUI observes to understand changes and animate them.

 Sometimes we have a situation where multiple views depend on some state, and we want to animate all depending view changes together.
 For this case, we have animatable bindings.